tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

   **Answer:** Investigating the correlations of returns among stocks in a portfolio can help analysts properly diversify their portfolios and mitigate risk and volatility.

-  Non-correlated stocks in a portfolio tend to cancel out large swings in volatility; one stock may increase in price while another may decrease in price rather than all stocks increasing or all stocks decreasing.
+  Non-correlated stocks in a portfolio tend to cancel out large swings in volatility; one stock may increase in price, while another may decrease in price, rather than all stocks increasing or all stocks decreasing.

 Answer any questions before moving on.